π Aravalli Hills Under Threat? ⚖️ Supreme Court 100-Metre Rule Explained & Environmental Impact #ImaginationOfScience

 Why This Case Matters

-The Aravalli case is not merely a legal dispute over definitions.
-It reflects a deeper question:
+This is not just a legal dispute.
+It asks a deeper question:

 π Keywords

-Aravalli Hills Supreme Court case, 100 metre rule Aravalli explained, Aravalli Hills environmental issue, Supreme Court Aravalli judgment, Forest Survey of India 2010 definition, Aravalli mining ban, Save Aravalli movement, Delhi NCR groundwater recharge, Aravalli hills deforestation, environment vs development India, Indian environmental law, Aravalli ecological importance, Aravalli hills protection, Imagination of Science
+Aravalli Hills Supreme Court case, 100 metre rule Aravalli explained, Aravalli mining ban, Forest Survey of India 2010 definition, Save Aravalli movement, environmental law India, Aravalli ecological importance, Imagination of Science

 π·️ Hashtags